sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-manipulation/README.md

 # DOM Manipulation

-We can get elements, create elements, and add them to the page.
-But what if we want to:
+You can get elements, create elements, and add them to the page.
+But what if you want to:

 * Change an image
 * Add HTML to an element
 * Remove an element

+You need to use more methods and properties of DOM nodes.

 ## `.textContent`